-Covid-19 coronavirus: Govt tracing app only good for 'one unlikely scenario' - academic
+Covid 19 coronavirus: Govt tracing app only good for 'one unlikely scenario' - academic

 "They can only give approximate distances to other people and usually need more power, meaning you have to charge the phone more often.

-"They also need everyone to use the app and usage has been very low at around 10-15% in Singapore," he says.
+"They also need everyone to use the app and usage has been very low at around 10-15 per cent in Singapore," he says.

 Another problem is that iPhone users have to remember to turn on the app every time they start their phone and leave it in the foreground (a solution being jointly developed by Apple and Google will be always-on, but is still being finalised).

-Director-General of Health Dr Ashley Bloomfield says Bluetooth tracing capability could be added in a June update to NZ's app.
+Dr Bloomfield says Bluetooth tracing capability could be added in a June update to NZ's app.

-Antony Dixon, a director with Wellington's PaperKite, which is offering its Rippl app for check-in, said on first analysis, the NZ Covid Tracer app "seems to have a primary function to help you understand your history and support sharing information with the government in the event you have COVID19.
+Antony Dixon, a director with Wellington's PaperKite, which is offering its Rippl app for check-in, said on first analysis, the NZ Covid Tracer app "seems to have a primary function to help you understand your history and support sharing information with the Government in the event you have Covid-19.
 Rippl takes this further by allowing contact tracers to ask Rippl to scan logs and alert users who have been at the same venue as a confirmed case."

 Dixon said his company's app also had the advantage that it did not need a data connection for sign-in.

-He also said the process for businesses to register to create a QR code poster for the government's NZ COVID Tracer app was overly complicated.
+He also said the process for businesses to register to create a QR code poster for the Government's NZ COVID Tracer app was overly complicated.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website